odoo/documentation/odoo_sh/advanced/submodules.rst

 .. image:: ./media/advanced-submodules-button.png
    :align: center

 A dialog with a form is shown.
-Fill the inputs as follow:
+Fill the inputs as follows:

 * Repository URL: The SSH URL of the repository.
 * Branch: The branch you want to use.